-- 1. Develop a proposed anaerobic digestion (AD) facility at the Calabasas Landfill. - Finalized an exclusive negotiating agreement and began negotiations with the private developer. - Developed a proposal for establishing a Community Advisory Committee (CAC) to provide input and feedback on the proposed AD facility. - 2.
-Identify locations to site new infrastructure and expand existing material processing facilities' ability to incorporate organic waste processing and conversion technologies. - Completed preliminary feasibility analysis of 13 closed landfill sites. - Identified three closed landfill sites for further analysis. - Finalized scope of work and began Countywide siting analysis. - 3.
-Secure funding to develop the required organic waste processing infrastructure. - Applied for the CalRecycle SB 1383 Local Assistance Grant for 2022-23 with funding anticipated to be awarded in April 2024.
+- 1. Develop a proposed anaerobic digestion (AD) facility at the Calabasas Landfill. - Currently in exclusive negotiations with the private developer. - Developed a proposal for establishing a Community Advisory Committee (CAC) to provide input and feedback on the proposed AD facility. - 2.
+Identify locations to site new infrastructure and expand existing material processing facilities' ability to incorporate organic waste processing and conversion technologies. - Completed preliminary feasibility analysis of 13 closed landfill sites. - Identified three closed landfill sites for further analysis. - Finalized scope of work and began Countywide siting analysis.